AdityaVnitNagpur/weather-application/README.md

 # weather-application
-This is the weather application built using HTML, CSS, JavaScript by using weather API.
+This is the weather application built using HTML, CSS, JavaScript and integrating a weather API to get real-time weather in your city.

 Here is the direct link to the app:
 https://weather-application-jade-tau.vercel.app/